 The determination of the appropriate allowance is inherently subjective, as it requires significant estimates by management.
 The Company has an established process to determine the adequacy of the allowance for loan losses that generally includes consideration of the following factors: changes in the nature and volume of the loan portfolio, overall portfolio quality and current economic conditions that may affect the borrowers' ability to repay.
 Consideration is not limited to these factors although they represent the most commonly cited factors.
-With respect to specific allocation levels for individual credits, management considers the amounts and timing of expected future cash flows and the current valuation of collateral as the primary measures.
+With respect to specific allocation levels for individual credits, management considers the current valuation of collateral and the amounts and timing of expected future cash flows as the primary measures.
 Management also considers trends in adversely classified loans based upon an ongoing review of those credits.
 With respect to pools of similar loans, allocations are assigned based upon historical experience unless the rate of loss is expected to be greater than historical losses as noted below.
 A detailed analysis is performed on loans that are classified but determined not to be impaired which incorporates different scenarios where the risk that the borrower will be unable or unwilling to repay its debt in full or on time is combined with an estimate of loss in the event the borrower cannot pay to develop non-specific allocations for such loan pools.
 These allocations may be adjusted based on the other factors cited above.
 An appropriate level of general allowance for pooled loans is determined after considering the following: application of historical loss percentages, emerging market risk, commercial loan focus and large credit concentration, new industry lending activity and general economic conditions.
 It is also possible that the following could affect the overall process: social, political, economic and terrorist events or activities.
 All of these factors are susceptible to change, which may be significant.
-As a result of this detailed process, the allowance
+As a result of this detailed process, the allowance results in two forms of allocations, specific and general.
+These two components represent the total allowance for loan losses deemed adequate to cover probable losses inherent in the loan portfolio.